What is Payback Period?

 |Expected Cash Flow||Year 1||Year 2||Year 3||Year 4||Year 5|

-At what point in time does the investment "break even"?
-Look first to the cumulative cash flow line at the table bottom, and it is clear that payback occurs sometime in Year 4.
-We know it occurs in Year 4 because cumulative cash flow is negative at the end of Year 3 and positive at the end of Year 4.
-But where, precisely, is the break even event in Year 4?
-The answer can be seen roughly on a graph, showing the PB event as point in time when cumulative cash flow crosses from negative to positive:
+At what point in time does the investment break even?
+Look first to the "cumulative" cash flow at the bottom, and it is clear that payback occurs sometime in Year 4.
+We know it happens in Year 4 because cumulative cash flow is negative at the end of Year 3 and more than zero at the end of Year 4.
+But where, precisely, is the break-even event in Year 4?
+An approximate answer appears on a graph, showing PB as the point in time when cumulative cash flow crosses from negative to positive:

-Using the tabled data above, where cumulative cash flow clearly reaches 0 in Year 4, PB can be calculated (estimated) as follows;
+Using the tabled data above, where cumulative cash flow reaches 0 in Year 4, PB calculates as follows;

-Y = The number of years before the break even year.
+Y = The number of years before the payback year.
 In the example, Y = 3.0 years.

-A =Total remaining to be paid back at the start of the break even year, to bring cumulative cash flow to 0.
+A =Total remaining to be paid back at the start of the break-even year.
+This amount brings cumulative cash flow to 0.
+In the example, A = $50..
 In the example, A = $50.

-B = Total (net) paid back in the entire break even year.
+B = Total (net) cash inflow in the entire payback year.
 In the example B = 300.

 For the example,

-PB calculated this way is an estimate based on interpolation between two period end points (between the end of Year 3 and the end of Year 4).
-Interpolation was necessary because we have only annual cash flow data to work with.
+In brief, PB calculated this way is an interpolated estimate between two of the period end-points (between the end of Year 3 and the end of Year 4).
+Interpolation was necessary because the only figures we have to work with are the annual cash flow figures.

-The "formula" in the previous section is easy to understand because it describes in simple verbal terms the amounts to be added or divided.
-However, when the analyst attempts to implement these instructions in a spreadsheet formula, the implementation becomes somewhat cumbersome.
-In any case, the spreadsheet programmer needs at least a simple understanding of the quantities that must be identified and used in calculating payback period.
+The payback period instructions in the previous section are easy to understand because they describe in simple verbal terms the amounts to add or divide.
+However, when the analyst tries to build these instructions into a spreadsheet formula, the implementation becomes somewhat cumbersome.
+In any case, the spreadsheet programmer needs at least a simple understanding of the quantities to identify and use for calculating PB.

-Consider again the cumulative cash flow curve (such as that shown above for the tabled example), but now focused on the break even year (here, Year 4) and the year before that (Year 3).
+Consider the cumulative cash flow curve (such as that above for the tabled example) again.
+The graph below now focuses on the break-even year (here, Year 4) and the year before that (Year 3).

 | A | / | B | = C / 1.0

-This fraction, C, plus the number of whole years before the break even year (Y), is PB:
+This fraction, C, plus the number of whole years before the payback year (Y), is PB:

-To implement the PB metric in a spreadsheet, the sheet must have access to the individual annual figures for both net cash flow and cumulative cash flow (the last two rows of the table above).
+Implementing the PB metric in a spreadsheet requires that the analyst have access to individual annual figures for both net cash flow and cumulative cash flow (the last two rows of the table above).
 The programmer builds logical tests ( "IF" expressions in Microsoft Excel) to find the first year of positive cumulative cash flow.
-Then, with the break even year known, the calculations use annual and cumulative cash flows from the break even year and the year before that, to calculate the lengths of line segments A and B from the diagram above.
-(See Financial Metrics Pro for working examples.)
+Then, with the payback year known, the calculations use both the annual and cumulative cash flows from the break-even year and the year before that, to calculate the lengths of line segments A and B from the diagram above.
+(See Financial Metrics Pro for working examples).

-- PB cannot be calculated if the positive cash inflows do not eventually outweigh the cash outflows.
-That is why this metric (like IRR) is of little use when used with a pure "costs only" business case or cost of ownership analysis.
+- The analyst cannot calculate PB if the positive cash inflows do not eventually outweigh the cash outflows.
+That is why this metric is of little use when used with a pure "costs only" business case or cost of ownership analysis.

 - There can be more than one payback period for a given cash flow stream.
 PB examples such as the one above typically show cumulative cash flow increasing continuously.
-In real world cash flow results, however, cumulative cash flow can decrease as well as increase from period to period.
-When cumulative cash flow is positive in one period, but negative again in the next, there can be more than one break even point in time.
+In real-world cash flow results, however, "cumulative" cash flow can decrease or increase from period to period.
+When "cumulative" cash flow is positive in one period, but "negative" again in the next, there can be more than one break-even point in time.

-- The metric by itself says nothing about cash flows coming after cumulative cash flow first reaches 0.
+- The PB metric by itself says nothing about cash flows coming after "cumulative" cash flow first reaches 0.
 One investment may have a shorter PB than another, but the latter may go on to greater cumulative cash flow over time.

-- The PB calculation ordinarily does not recognize the time value of money (in a discounting sense) nor does it reflect money coming in after break even (contrast with discounted cash flow and internal rate of return, above).
+- The payback calculation ordinarily does not recognize the time value of money (in a discounting sense).